TL;DR:

 Srinakarin Train Night Market

 Srinakarin Train Market isn’t as hidden, but it still belongs in a local-focused guide.
-It sits slightly outside the main tourist zone and city area and functions more as a neighbourhood hangout than a sightseeing stop.
+It sits slightly outside the main tourist zone and city area and functions more as a neighborhood hangout than a sightseeing stop.

 I used to come here with my girlfriend, and it always felt vibrant.
 People don’t rush.
 They eat, wander, browse, sit, and spend time.
 You’ll find epic food stalls, casual shopping, t-shirts, nail salons, small electronics, and odd stalls selling things that don’t fit neatly into categories.